debakarr/BakaDigest/_posts/2019-13-05-coding-interview-warmup-1.md

----
-layout: post
-title:  "Coding Interview: Warm Up"
-date:   2019-05-13
-comments: true
----

 ### FizzBuzz

 [Link to original Problem on LeetCode](https://leetcode.com/problems/fizz-buzz/)

 Write a program that outputs the string representation of numbers from 1 to n.

-But for multiples of three it should output “Fizz” instead of the number and for the multiples of five output “Buzz”.
+But for multiples of three, it should output “Fizz” instead of the number and for the multiples of five output “Buzz”.
 For numbers which are multiples of both three and five output “FizzBuzz”.

 > Example:
 >